ECHA Integrated Regulatory Strategy

 ECHA Concludes No EU Risk Management Needed for Bismuth and Its Compounds

-ECHA has concluded that no EU-level regulatory risk management is currently required for bismuth and 11 inorganic bismuth compounds (March 2026).
-This assessment provides regulatory stability for users in the coatings, cosmetics, and lubricants sectors, as no immediate REACH restrictions or CLP changes are anticipated.
+ECHA has determined that no additional EU-level regulatory risk management is currently necessary for bismuth and its inorganic compounds.
+This conclusion provides long-term regulatory certainty for the coatings, cosmetics, and lubricants sectors by signaling that no immediate REACH or CLP restrictions are expected.

 echa.europa.euEuropean UnionEuropean Union